MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ## Query data

-Let's say you're an importer working for WWI who wants to sell a variety of edible novelties such as chilly chocolates.
-The company previously didn't have to handle chilled items.
-Now, to meet food handling requirements, they must monitor the temperature in their chiller room and any of their trucks that have chiller sections.
+Recall that in the sample scenario, you want to sell chilled chocolates.
+The company previously didn't have to handle chilled items but now must monitor the temperature in their chiller room and any transportation method with chiller sections.

  In the following step, you'll use the advanced data analysis capabilities of Kusto Query language to query your telemetry data and find out which containers are near the headquarters in Minneapolis that will be able to transport chocolate without heating up too much or running out of battery.